How to take screenshots with Puppeteer

 })();

-Add support of emojis, Japanese, Arabic and other non-Latin languages to Puppeteer
+Support of emojis, Japanese, Chinese and other non-Latin languages in Puppeteer

 Our screenshot API supports emojis out of the box.